 In conclusion, DMTs are a crucial component of any data driven application.
-When developing the DMTs within the EVEREST project, we considered a wide spectrum of applications and also considered future use and development of the EVEREST SDK beyond the completion of the project.
-We believe that the data management techniques proposed and developed are fulfilling this goal.
+When developing the press are .at he within the EVEREST project, we considered a wide spectrum of applications and also considered future use and development of the EVEREST SDK beyond the completion of the project.
+We believe that the data in agement techniques proposed and developed are fulfilling this goal.